-SMA Type I is characterized by the following presentation:
+SMA Type 1 is characterized by the following presentation typically before the patient reaches 6 months of age:

-Decline in motor function: Motor function in type I SMA has been studied using motor function scales, including the Children's Hospital of Philadelphia Infant Test of Neuromuscular Disorders (CHOP-INTEND) and the Test for Infant Motor Performance Items (TIMPSI) (Glanzman et al., 2010, Krosschell et al., 2013, Krosschell et al., 2018, Kolb et al., 2017).
+Decline in Motor Function: Motor function in type 1 SMA has been studied using motor function scales, including the Children's Hospital of Philadelphia Infant Test of Neuromuscular Disorders (CHOP-INTEND) and the Test for Infant Motor Performance Items (TIMPSI) (Glanzman et al., 2010, Krosschell et al., 2013, Krosschell et al., 2018, Kolb et al., 2017).
 The development of motor milestones, however, has not been examined as fully, as these infants, by definition, fail to gain independent sitting.
-Infants with SMA type I (with onset of symptoms after 3 months) are normal at birth and develop progressive hypotonia (low muscle tone) and weakness.
+Infants with SMA type 1 (with onset of symptoms after 3 months) are normal at birth and develop progressive hypotonia (low muscle tone) and weakness.
 This is followed by a predictable overall decline in motor function, sometimes with a brief plateau phase.
-More recently, the development of motor milestones has been examined (Kolb et al., 2017, Finkel et al, 2014).
+More recently, the development of motor milestones has been examined and published at Kolb et al., 2017, Finkel et al, 2014.
 These infants fail to gain independent sitting and without treatment do not achieve motor skills beyond those present at the time of diagnosis.

-Oral-motor dysfunction: If not already present at the time of diagnosis, oral-motor dysfunction (weak suck) typically evolves within the next few months.
+- Oral-Motor Dysfunction: If not already present at the time of diagnosis, oral-motor dysfunction (weak suck) typically evolves within the next few months.
 Failure to gain weight is often the subtle first sign of oral-motor dysfunction.
-Dysphagia (inability to swallow) can also lead to aspiration pneumonia, a potentially fatal condition in type I SMA infants.
-Supplemental tube feeding is available to support infants with dysphagia.

-Respiratory insufficiency: Respiratory insufficiency typically evolves after feeding compromise is present.
+Dysphagia (inability to swallow) can also lead to aspiration pneumonia, a potentially fatal condition in type 1 SMA infants.
+Supplemental tube feeding is available to support infants with dysphagia. - Respiratory Insufficiency: Respiratory insufficiency typically evolves after feeding compromise is present.
 It may be the heralding event in the face of an acute respiratory illness, leading to hospitalization and initiation of the diagnostic effort.
-Supportive care options include nasal and oral suctioning, chest percussion to loosen airway secretions, cough assist device use to increase lung expansion and mobilize secretions, ventilation support - non-invasive and invasive respiratory support devices, and pulse oximetry monitoring.
+Supportive care options include nasal and oral suctioning, chest percussion to loosen airway secretions, cough assist device use to increase lung expansion and mobilize secretions, ventilation support (non-invasive and invasive respiratory support devices), and pulse oximetry monitoring.